Loading Events

 • Discover additional macros tailored to your specific editing needs

-• Integrate macros into your existing workflow and other editing tools, such as PerfectIt
+• Integrate macros into their existing workflow and other editing tools, such as PerfectIt

 This hands-on workshop is designed for editors with little to no experience using macros.
-It will equip you with the essential skills required to incorporate macros into your daily editing routine.
+It aims to equip delegates with the essential skills required to incorporate macros into their daily editing routine.
 No coding experience is necessary!
-The workshop will focus on Paul Beverley’s extensive free library of over 1,000 preprogrammed macros.
+The workshop focuses on Paul Beverley’s extensive free library of over 1,000 preprogrammed macros.
 As an editor himself, Paul has developed these macros specifically to optimize editing tasks.

 Cost